-Peregrine President and CEO Edward J. Legere, said, "We believe this is another important step forward in our understanding of the potential value of using anionic phospholipids as specific targets for VTAs to be used in the fight against cancer.
-We believe anionic phospholipids are attractive targets for our VTA platform.
-We are currently developing chimerized and fully human monoclonal antibodies that target anionic phospholipids as potential clinical candidates.
-We look forward to continuing to collaborate with UT Southwestern to advance these important VTA compounds into human clinical studies."
+Peregrine President and CEO Edward J. Legere, said, "We believe this is another important step forward in our understanding of the potential value of using anionic phospholipids, and phosphatidylserine in particular, as specific targets for VTAs to be used in the fight against cancer.
+We believe phosphatidylserine is an attractive target for our VTA platform.
+We are currently developing chimerized and fully human monoclonal antibodies that target phosphatidylserine and other anionic phospholipids as potential clinical candidates.
+We look forward to our continuing collaboration with UT Southwestern to advance these important VTA compounds."

-Anionic phospholipids are attractive as tumor blood vessel targets for several reasons: they are abundant; they are on the luminal (blood) surface of tumor endothelium (blood vessel), which is directly accessible for binding by VTAs in the blood; they are present on a significant percentage of tumor endothelial cells in diverse solid tumors; and they appear to be absent from endothelium in all normal tissues.
+Phosphatidylserine is attractive as a tumor blood vessel target for several reasons: it is abundant (approximately 3,000,000 molecules per tumor cell); it is on the luminal (blood) surface of tumor endothelium (blood vessel), which is directly accessible for binding by VTAs in the blood; it is present on a significant percentage of tumor endothelial cells in diverse solid tumors; and it appears to be absent from endothelium in all normal tissues.

-The main function of phospholipids is the formation of cellular membranes.
-In normal cells, anionic phospholipids are on the inside of the cellular membrane.
-Exposure of anionic phospholipids on the cell surface occurs during apoptosis (normal cell death), necrosis, cell injury, cell activation and malignant transformation.
-Factors in the tumor microenvironment cause a break down of asymmetry and exposure of anionic phospholipids on the cell surface of the blood vessel and malignant cells.
+The main function of phosphatidylserine and other phospholipids is the formation of cellular membranes.
+In normal cells, anionic phospholipids, including phosphatidylserine, are on the inside of the cellular membrane.
+Exposure of phosphatidylserine on the cell surface occurs during apoptosis (normal cell death), necrosis, cell injury, cell activation and malignant transformation.
+Factors in the tumor microenvironment cause a break down of asymmetry and exposure of phosphatidylserine on the cell surface of the blood vessel and malignant cells.

-About Vascular Target Agents -- The Next Generation of Cancer Therapy
+About Vascular Targeting Agents - The Next Generation of Cancer Therapy